-These resources take a holistic approach to understanding financial capability and use a Māori context to help make sense of the importance of this area.
+Our resources take a holistic approach to understanding financial capability and use a Māori context to help make sense of the importance of financial wellbeing.

-A key success measure for Sorted in Schools is to provide equitable access to financial capability education for all New Zealanders.
+A key success measure for Sorted in Schools is providing equitable access to financial capability education for all New Zealanders.

 Sorted in School Te whai hua - kia ora! resources are available in both English and te reo Māori.